janscience/Teensy_Amp/R4.1/powertest/powertest.md

 # Power tests

-Signal delivered via battery-driven signal-generator into water with electrodes.
+630Hz signal delivered via battery-driven signal-generator into water with electrodes.

 All measurements at x1000 gain (x10 fixed pregain, x100 gain on PCM1865 chip).